 Sitting amongst the cheery chatter of keyboards in north London, I wonder why I’m so fixated on matters outwith my control.
-My mind rattles around like a broken trolley, swerving and spiralling in different directions.
+My mind rattles around like a broken trolley, swerving and spiraling in different directions.
 I feel like I don’t make any decisions of my own.

 Juggling two books and a barren phone, I wake up earlier now and go on the tube.
 Reading about an outsider artist from Chicago and the perils of hypervigilance, I rattle past 1930s suburbs in the sunshine.
 Its a non-linear journey with no tangible end in sight.

 Alas, change is always partial and always by degree.
 Like what did people do in offices before they sent emails to one another?
 I need to be far grander in my ambitions than merely taking up space.
-I want to live passionately and make huge, spectacular heroic mistakes.
+I want to live passionately and make huge, spectacular mistakes.